richtastic/ff/src/3DR/wiki/index.md

 **TODO:**
 - too-close merge/split needs better solution
+	- use edge-quad intersection test on each boundary edge
 - vertex predict improve
+	- use arc-distance projection
-- priorities for edges need to be ACTUAL MIDPOINTS, not vertex approximations
+- priorities for edges need to be minimum of BOTH VERTEXES
 - generate first triangle - iterate
 - wavy torus
 - simulate with real point cloud source